sayantanm19/text-bin-nodejs/README.md

  - node.js - evented I/O for the backend
  - Express - fast node.js network app framework
- - MongoDB - database for storing the jokes
+ - MongoDB - database for storing the pastes and other related data
  - Mongoosejs - ODM for interacting with the MongoDB

 Other developer dependencies include: